-With her shock of cherry red hair and incomparable pouty mouth, Molly Ringwald tapped into the pulse of 80s teendom as Sam Baker in John Hughes’s Sixteen Candles.
+With her shock of cherry red hair and incomparable pouty mouth, Molly Ringwald tapped into the pulse of 1980s teendom as Sam Baker in John Hughes’s Sixteen Candles.

-As much as the minor comedic roles that John and Joan Cusack played are worthy of honorable mentions, let’s take a look at the main cast members and see what the what is...
+As much as the minor comedic roles that John and Joan Cusack played are worthy of honorable mentions, let’s take a look at the main cast members and see what they're up to today.

-But before Molly Ringwald rolled her eyes into her breakout role as Sam Baker in Hughes’s Sixteen Candles, she had already been acting from the time she was five.
+Before Molly Ringwald rolled her eyes into her breakout role as Sam Baker in Hughes’s Sixteen Candles, she had already been acting from the time she was five.
 After doing several theater productions in her hometown of Sacramento, California, Ringwald landed a stage role in Annie at 10.
 After a short gig on The Facts of Life, she was cast in the film Tempest, for which she was nominated for a Golden Globe.
-Then came the 80s teen years of film domination, thanks to director John Hughes, who cast her in not only Sixteen Candles, but also Breakfast Club and Pretty in Pink.
+Then came the '80s teen years of film domination, thanks to director John Hughes, who cast her in not only Sixteen Candles, but also Breakfast Club and Pretty in Pink.
 Other flicks like The Pick Up Artist, For Keeps, and Fresh Horses moved her right along into her 20s...and into Brat Pack status.

 In 1992, Ringwald's Francophile ways took her to the City of Lights, and she acted in foreign films where she spoke fluent French.
 But she eventually returned home and began appearing in TV series like Stephen King’s The Stand and Townies.
 By 1997, she returned to theater, taking on roles in How I Learned to Drive, Cabaret, the London production of When Harry Met Sally, Tick Tick Boom!, and Sweet Charity.

 Post Sixteen, Schoeffling appeared as Matthew Modine’s wrestling partner Kutch in Vision Quest and in 1990s Mermaids, opposite Winona Ryder and Cher.
-In 1991 the dashing actor decided to call it quits on acting due to lack of roles in the industry and focused on carpentry to help raise his two kids with his ex-model wife in Virginia.
+In 1991, the dashing actor decided to call it quits on acting due to lack of roles in the industry and focused on carpentry to help raise his two kids with his wife in Virginia.

 Anthony Michael Hall